 MSCI 578 - Ocean Observing Systems: Technology and Applications.
-Fall, odd years (3) Mr. Patterson
+Fall, odd years (3) Patterson

 Ocean Observing Systems (OOSs) are oceanography's newest tools.
 This course aims to make graduate students expert in ocean observing system technology and applications.
-The course includes weekly "hands-on" experience with Autonomous Underwater Vehicles (Fetch AUV provided by Sias Patterson LLC), sensor platforms like the VIMS buoy in the York River, and other online resources at other OOSs planet-wide.
+The course includes weekly "hands-on" experience with Autonomous Underwater Vehicles (Fetch 1 AUV), sensor platforms like the VIMS buoys in the York River, and other online resources at other OOSs planet-wide.
 Topics include but are not limited to hardware components of OOS platforms (buoys, AUVs, gliders, shore-based radars), sensors, navigation techniques and georeferencing, integration of OOSs with models, OOS data management issues, and science and dual use (homeland defense, search and rescue, shipping commerce) aspects.
 Students from all disciplines are qualified to take this course.
 Student presentation of original work with an OOS required.

 MSCI 579 - Wetlands Ecology.
-Fall (4) Mr. Chambers, Mr. Perry.
+Fall (4) Chambers, Perry.
 Prerequisite: Instructor's consent

 Structural and functional attributes of tidal and non-tidal wetlands.
 Emphasis on analysis of wetland systems at the landscape and community level.
 Introduction and practical experience in common research techniques including wetland classification, vegetation mapping, functional assessment models, and field sampling techniques.
 Individual research projects and/ or paper expected.
 Lectures and field trips.
-(Cross-listed with BIOL 427, BIOL 627).
+(Crosslisted with BIOL 427, BIOL 627).

-MSCI 580 - Asian Environmental Issues of the 21st Century, Spring, (3) Mr. Perry , Ms. Schaffner, Mr. Taylor
+MSCI 580 Asian Environmental Issues of the 21st Century, Spring, (3) Perry